 Once entered or scanned, the asset details will display.
 A user can make any other changes needed to the Asset (i.e., assignment to a new Person or Department) and then click Save to mark the asset as Found.

-They can then scan the next asset in the room and repeat the process until all assets found in that room are updated.
+The user can then scan the next asset in the room and repeat the process until all assets found in that room are updated.

-If the asset was found in a different room than the system expected, a message will notify the user and give them a choice to update the Room value to the new room or to keep the previous Room value.
+If an asset was found in a different room than the system expected, a message will notify the user and give them a choice to update the Room value to the new room or to keep the previous Room value.

 If the asset is new to the system, a message will notify the user and ask if they want to add the asset.
 They can enter the new Asset ID and other relevant data and click Save to both create the asset and mark it as found.